Parrot-Developers/firmwared/README.md

   sends back informations concerning this firmwared program's version
 * *COMMANDS*
   asks the server to list the currently registered commands
+* *PROPERTIES* FOLDER
+  asks the server to list the currently registered properties for the folder FOLDER

 ### Notifications